 Another form of meditation is guided meditation where the meditation session is led by verbal guidance and soothing sounds to help you pay attention to different aspects of your life and experience.
 Guided meditation can be used to help focus on a certain element or goal as well as directly reinforce new thought patterns and strategies.

 Many people who cope with tinnitus find solace in using guided meditation to help redirect their thoughts and focus.
 Guided meditation can provide more cues and reminders to help you redirect your mind from fixating on intrusive sounds or disabling thought patterns.
 A guided meditation path can also help your body find rest and relaxation strategies that you can carry into everyday stressful situations.
 Using soothing sounds to accompany your meditation may provide the most comfortable path for you, similar to working with white noise patterns to neutralize the tinnitus.

 It usually takes some trial and error to learn what works best for your personal tinnitus.
 Meditation can help deconstruct stress and relax your mind, helping to make tinnitus more manageable.
 This may work by itself, or meditation may be one of multiple strategies you employ to cope with tinnitus.

-Using a sound generator to reduce the tinnitus you focus on is one of the most popular ways of dealing with tinnitus.
+Using a sound generator to reduce the tinnitus you focus on is one of the most popular tinnitus therapies.
 Many hearing aids can be equipped with personal tinnitus management therapies, including white noise sounds, simple harmonic tones and customizable sound palettes to create your own sound relief.
 Whatever course of action you pursue, with some trial and error you can find what helps you relieve tinnitus and helps you function every day.